Constitution of Pakistan of 1962: Salient features of 1962 Constitution

-It was a new innovation in the 1962 Constitution.
+It was an innovation in the 1962 Constitution.
 It was a general impression that one of the causes of the failure of the constitutional machinery was the direct and adult suffrage and without proper and necessary political education and training.
-Hence this constitution provided indirect method of election for President and for the legislative assemblies was envisaged.
+Hence this constitution provided an indirect method of election for President and the legislative assemblies was envisaged.
 Accordingly, the primary voters would elect the Basic Democrats who had then to elect the representatives to higher positions.